CloudKeeper/2022-FF8-Attempt/README.md

 complete the tutorial and stop people having the same name and password.

 05/09 - Completed the first pass of Triple Triad

+11/09 - Completed SearchLock for true invisible objects.

+12/09 - Tested and plugged in Delayed Exits